measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"geoip_country_path"`: (string) path to the GeoIP Country database file.
 By default not set;

-- `"ignore_bouncer_error"`: (int) whether to ignore an error in contacting the OONI bouncer.
-By default set to `1` so that bouncer errors will be ignored;
+- `"ignore_bouncer_error"`: (boolean) whether to ignore an error in contacting the OONI bouncer.
+By default set to `true` so that bouncer errors will be ignored;

-- `"ignore_open_report_error"`: (int) whether to ignore an error when opening the report with the OONI collector.
-By default set to `1` so that errors will be ignored;
+- `"ignore_open_report_error"`: (boolean) whether to ignore an error when opening the report with the OONI collector.
+By default set to `true` so that errors will be ignored;

 - `"max_runtime"`: (double) number of seconds after which the test will